vercel/next.js/docs/api-reference/cli.md

 ## Info

-Reporting accurate details about the environment in which Next.js runs when reporting a bug makes resolving the issue easier.
+`next info` prints relevant details about the current system which can be used to report Next.js bugs.
-Useful information is then printed to the terminal, such as Operating System platform/version, Binaries (Node.js, npm, Yarn, pnpm) and npm package versions (`next`, `react`, `react-dom`).
-This eliminates the user having to call individual commands to gather the same information before opening a report.
+This information includes Operating System platform/arch/version, Binaries (Node.js, npm, Yarn, pnpm) and npm package versions (`next`, `react`, `react-dom`).

 Running the following in your project's root directory: